commonpike/blender-skope/README.md

 ## Install

-Run `install.sh` to install a version of Blender in the `./vendor` dir.
+Copy .env-dist to .env

 If you have Blender, don't bother running install.sh;
 just edit `.env` to match your Blender path.
 Ymmv.

+Otherwise, run `install.sh` to install a version of Blender in the `./vendor` dir.

 Run `skope.sh test`.
 This should open the default project-dir.